jakemcc/jakemccrary.com/source/_posts/2014-06-21-comparing-clojure-testing-library-outputs.markdown

 expected: (= #{:c :b :a} #{:b :a})
   actual: (not (= #{:c :b :a} #{:b :a}))
 ```

+No surprises with clojure.test and humane-test-output.
+It improves the
+clojure.test output by making it easy to read the expected and actual
+values.
+The diff view also helps figure out what is causing the
+assertion to fail.

 ``` console clojure.test with humane-test-output
 FAIL in (set-comparisons) (set_test.clj:5)